John Dory: Evolution

-The John Dory belongs to an ancient lineage of fish known from fossils since the Late Cretaceous, with fossils of the genus Zeus being known as far back as the Oligocene.
-Formerly, fossils from the Oligocene of Poland and the Late Miocene of Italy & Algeria were attributed to this species, but more recent studies have now consider these to be their own species: Zeus jerzmanskae and Zeus primaevus.
+The John Dory belongs to an ancient lineage of fish known from fossils since the Late Cretaceous, with fossils of its genus Zeus being known as far back as the Oligocene.
+Formerly, fossils from the Oligocene of Poland and the Late Miocene of Italy and Algeria were attributed to this species, but more recent studies have now consider these to be distinct, being known as Zeus jerzmanskae and Zeus primaevus.
 The only fossils known of Z. faber itself are from the Pleistocene of Italy.